sanjanalawande/Bengaluru-House-Price-Prediction/README.md

 In this project I have used the Kaggle Dataset - Bengaluru House Prices

+Algorithms used -
+* Linear Regression
+* Lasso Regression
+* Decision Trees